 SEC.
-3.04 PROPOSED PAYMENT PROCEDURES
+3.06 PROPOSED PAYMENT PROCEDURES

 The state will make payments based on a negotiated payment schedule.
 Each billing must consist of an invoice and progress report.
 No payment will be made until the progress report and invoice has been approved by the project director.
+Payment shall be based on the hourly rates offered in response to this RFP.
+Each invoice must include the number of hours worked by job class during the invoice period.
+The placement fee shall be listed as a separate line item on the invoice.